wadmiraal/wadmiraal.net/jekyll-src/_posts/2015-03-27-use-docker-to-kickstart-your-drupal-development.markdown

 *Update 2015-05-22: I added some new functionality to my Docker image, as well as use it a little bit differently.
 Check at the bottom of this post for more information.*

-*Update 2015-12-07: I added support for tags, so you can now pull the image for a specific Drupal version, like `docker pull wadmiraal/drupal:7.41`.
-The latest version now also supports Drupal 8 (`docker pull wadmiraal/drupal:8.0.0`, or `docker pull wadmiraal/drupal:8`).
-The Drupal 8 image also ships with [Drupal Console](http://www.drupalconsole.com/).*
+*Update 2015-12-07: I added support for tags, so you can now pull the image for a specific Drupal version, like*

+<pre><code class="language-bash">
+docker pull wadmiraal/drupal:7.41
+docker pull wadmiraal/drupal:7 # Gets the latest D7 version
+docker pull wadmiraal/drupal:8.0.1
+docker pull wadmiraal/drupal:8 # Gets the latest D8 version
+</code></pre>

+*Drupal 8 containers also ship with [Drupal Console](http://www.drupalconsole.com/).*

 ## What Is Docker